-Over the past few years Austria's six National Parks have become a large and tight-knit family with a strong corporate identity, all pulling together in one direction.
-This first joint Activity Report of the Hohe Tauern National Park as a whole sets the trend for the future.
+Over the past few years Austria's six National Parks have 2018 is set to be a busy year once again, a year in which become a large and tight-knit family with a strong corour solidarity and cohesion are to be strengthened even further.
+What's more, the Neusiedler See - Seeporate identity, all pulling together in one direction.
+This winkel National Park is celebrating its 25th anniversary. first joint Activity Report of the Hohe Tauern National Park as a whole sets the trend for the future.
 It underscores once again the positive co-operation that exists beyond the boundaries of Austria's individual federal provinces.